Kvivek2109/cs639/README.md

 HW4 My Kotlin App
 Screenshots are saved in folder of kotlin app
 MyMidtermApp
 Screenshots and apk is in root folder.
+Branch MidtermVivekKarhale is created and source code is pushed there